Łobżenica

+Geography

 History

 Łobżenica dates back to the 11th century.
 It prospered due to its location between Gdańsk Pomerania and central Poland.
 It was granted town rights before 1438, most likely in the 14th century by King Ladislaus the Short or Casimir III the Great of the Piast dynasty. Łobżenica was a private town located in the Nakło County in the Kalisz Voivodeship in the Greater Poland Province of the Kingdom of Poland.
 It was ravaged by the Teutonic Knights in 1431 and 1457.
 The town prospered thanks to crafts, brewing and trade.
 Local merchants participated in trade with large Polish cities of Poznań, Bydgoszcz, Toruń and Gdańsk, as well as other nearby towns.
 In 1606, Scottish merchants settled in the town.
 In the years 1612-1630 a mint operated in Łobżenica.
 In the 17th century, Łobżenica became a Reformation center under the patronage of the Grudziński family.

 After the late 18th century Partitions of Poland, the town was annexed by Prussia.
-It was reintegrated with Poland, soon after the country regained independence in 1918.
+It was reintegrated into Poland, soon after the country regained independence in 1918.
 After the invasion of Poland, which started World War II, the Germans carried out mass arrests and executions among local Poles in 1939, mainly as part of the Intelligenzaktion, murdering about 200 people in October and November 1939 in the Łobżenica massacre.

 The town had a population of 467 Jews in 1881 and 77 Jews in 1921.

+Demographics

 Sports

 The local football team is Pogoń Łobżenica, which competes in the lower leagues.